 State Authorizations

-• MA Depth Psychology and Creativity
+• M.A.
+Depth Psychology and Creativity with Emphasis in the Arts and Humanities

-• MA/PhD Community, Liberation, Indigenous, and Eco-Psychologies
+• M.A./Ph.D.
+Depth Psychology with Specialization in Community, Liberation, Indigenous, and Eco-Psychologies

-• PhD Integrative Therapy & Healing Practices
+• Ph.D.
+Depth Psychology with Specialization in Integrative Therapy & Healing Practices

-• MA/PhD Jungian & Archetypal Studies
+• M.A./Ph.D. in Depth Psychology with Specialization in Jungian & Archetypal Studies

-• MA/PhD Mythological Studies
+• M.A./Ph.D.
+Mythological Studies

 • Arizona